kibook/s1kd-tools/tools/s1kd-refs/README.md

   - \-l, --list
     Treat input (stdin or arguments) as lists of filenames of CSDB objects to list references in, rather than CSDB objects themselves.

+  - \-M, --no-match
+    Do not attempt to match any references to CSDB object filenames.
+    This also implies the -a (--all) option, since otherwise nothing would occur as all references will be considered unmatched with this option specified.

   - \-m, --strict-match
     Be more strict when matching codes of CSDB objects to filenames.
 By